Y0URD34TH/Project-GLD/LuaParams.md

 - `on_gameselected` execute the function when a game is selected in the search tab
 - `on_gamesearch` execute the function when you search for a game
 - `on_gamelaunch` execute the function when a game is launched and retrieve game info
+- `on_extractioncompleted` execute the function when the extraction progress is completed and retrieve the path to where it got extracted
+- `on_downloadclick` execute the function when you click on some download option in the script (on the game page), retrieve game json and download url
+- `on_downloadcompleted` execute the function when the download is completed and retrieve the download path and download url
 #### Usage Examples:
 ```lua
 	menu.add_button("Update Script")--set the button name